Georgia FAST Grant

 Questions?

-If you have any questions on the FAST program, the SBIR/STTR program, or whether your company/idea would be a good fit for the program, please reach out to Kevin Wu to set up a time to meet.
+If you have questions about the FAST program, the SBIR/STTR program, or whether your company/idea would be a good fit for the program, please reach out to Monica Williams to schedule a meeting.